 I am fascinated by narrative and by the places from which stories arise.
 I love London, especially the northern part of it, and think it is the greatest city on the face of the planet.
 I like to visit as many other places in the world as I can to reassure myself that it is, in fact, that great.

-My day job is in policy, working mainly on the challenges facing cities and other places; in my spare time, I’m writing my third novel – my first, Being Someone, was published in May 2014, and my second, The Cursing Stone, was published in November 2016.
+My day job is in policy, working mainly on the challenges facing cities and other places; in my spare time, I’m writing my fourth novel – my first, Being Someone, was published in May 2014, and my second, The Cursing Stone, was published in November 2016.
 My third, Time's Tide, will be published in early 2019.